ROHITH-M10/Haskell/README.md

     $ ./hello
     ```

-   You should see the output:
+   You should see the output: Hello, world!